diogenesofweb/blog/articles/git_workflow_for_solo_web_dev.md

 git commit -am 'my message'
 ```

-When Krevorook had forgotten to add some files or wrote a inaccurate message, he would correct himself.
+When Krevorook had forgotten to add some files or wrote an inaccurate message, he would correct himself.

 ```shell
 git add .